luizfldomingues/limas/README.md

 ## How to run

-After downloading the project files, go to database folder and run:
+After downloading the project files, make sure you have all dependencies installed, then go to database folder and run:
 ```console
 sqlite3 limas.db
 ```